lsst-sqre/sqr-001/README.rst

 to get in a position where developers are self-censoring over what to store.

-Following a successful RFC, we decided to proceed with a GitLFS service backed by our developer infrastructure OpenStack resources at NCSA's Nebula cluster.
+Following a successful RFC, we decided to proceed with a Git LFS service backed by our developer infrastructure OpenStack resources at NCSA's Nebula cluster.
 This would give users the advantages of working predominantly with the GitHub services, while allowing us to offer